Showing posts with label Colour Blindness. Show all posts

 Writing the order the court expressed, "Human being is a magnificent creation of the Creator and that magnificence should be exposed in a humane, magnanimous and all-inclusive manner so that all tend to feel that they have their deserved space.
 Total exclusion for admission to medical courses without any stipulation in which they really can practise and render assistance would tantamount to regressive thinking.
 When we conceive of global phenomenon and universal brotherhood, efforts are to be made to be within the said parameters.
 The march of science, apart from our constitutional warrant and values, commands inclusion and not exclusion.
 That is the way a believer in human rights should think.

-The bench has directed the Committee of Experts to submit a report to the court within three months, while fixing the next listing on 11 July 2017.
+The bench has directed the Committee of Experts to submit a report to the court within three months, andd fixed the next listing on 11 July 2017 for compliance.

 The Bombay high court on Tuesday upheld the decision of Film and Television Institute of India (FTII) not to grant a colour blind candidate admission to the film editing course.

-A bench of Justice Shantanu Kemkar and Justice Prakash Naik gave their verdict on a petition by Patna based Ashutosh Kumar who was short listed for the post graduate diploma course in film editing.
+A divison bench gave their verdict on a petition by Patna based Ashutosh Kumar who was short listed for the post graduate diploma course in film editing.
 During medical examination he was found to be colour blind and his admission was declined in view of FTII Rules which state that colour blind candidates are not entitled to get admission in various courses including film editing.

 Kumar's advocate Kartikeya Bahadur argued that colour blindness is neither a blindness with the meaning of Persons with Disabilities Act and as such the denial on the basis of colour blindness is illegal.
 The judges took note that FTII has set up an admission committee of experts from various fields to review the admission criteria.